Specialized Agents

 Specialized Agents Ready!

-MARSYS provides production-ready specialized agents for browser automation, file operations, and web search.
+MARSYS provides production-ready specialized agents for browser automation, file operations, code execution, data analysis, and web search.
 Choose the right agent for your task and combine them in topologies for complex workflows.